illinois-impact/ece408_project/README.md

 to mark your submission.
 This will notify the teaching staff of which `report.pdf` draft to consider.

+This will run your code against the two datasets, and check the time and correctness.

 ## Milestone 3
 **A New GPU Convolution Layer in MxNet: Due Friday December 1st, 2017**